-Under the CAFTA-DR, El Salvador committed to improve transparency and efficiency in administering customs procedures, including the CAFTA-DR rules of origin.
-El Salvador also committed to ensuring greater procedural certainty and fairness in the administration of these procedures, and all the CAFTA-DR countries agreed to share information to combat illegal transshipment of goods.
+Under the CAFTA-DR, all CAFTA-DR countries, including El Salvador, committed to improve transparency and efficiency in administering customs procedures, including the CAFTA-DR rules of origin.
+The CAFTA-DR countries also committed to ensuring greater procedural certainty and fairness in the administration of these procedures, and agreed to share information to combat illegal trans-shipment of goods.
+However, over the last year, U.S. exporters and Salvadoran importers of U.S. products, particularly agricultural goods, are increasingly complaining about customs-related problems they are encountering in El Salvador.
+The United States is continuing to engage with El Salvador on these issues.
 In addition, El Salvador has negotiated agreements with express delivery companies to allow for faster handling of their packages, but the Salvadoran customs administration and U.S. express delivery companies disagree on whether the agreements have been implemented.
 In particular, U.S. express delivery companies have raised concerns regarding customs clearance delays, acceptance of electronic documents, and the submission of a single manifest covering all goods contained in an express delivery shipment.

 In 2009 and again in 2010, El Salvador amended its law regulating the production and sale of alcoholic beverages.
 The amendments applied an eight percent ad valorem tax on domestic products and imports.
 The amendments also adjusted taxes on alcoholic beverages which are ostensibly based on percentage of alcohol by volume.
 This tax structure applies a lower rate per percentage of alcohol on alcoholic beverages that are typically produced locally or imported from other Central American countries (e.g., aguardiente) than on alcoholic beverages that are imported from non-Central American countries (e.g., whiskey and gin).
-The U.S. Government has raised concerns with the new legislation with the government of El Salvador and continues to work with that government in an effort to address those concerns.
+The U.S. Government has raised concerns with the legislation with the government of El Salvador and continues to work with that government in an effort to address those concerns.